linhang-h/Neural-Networks-with-Math/posts/post1.md

 # Equivariant Neural Networks

-In this post, we will talk about the mathematical concept of equivariants and its use in building neural networks that respect symmetry.
+In this post, we will talk about the mathematical concept of equivariance and its use in building neural networks that respect symmetry.

 \toc